-To coincide with our 40th anniversary celebrations this year, we are excited to announce ambitions for a major capital project to upgrade our workshop spaces and site in collaboration with Collective Architecture.
+To coincide with our 40th anniversary celebrations this year, we are excited to announce ambitions for a major capital development project to upgrade our workshop spaces and site in collaboration with Collective Architecture.

 In line with SSW’s ethos and values, the development will see a ‘ground-up’ approach at its heart, utilising local materials, skills, and knowledges.
 It will foreground function and environmental sustainability throughout the design and construction.